Can't Live with You, Can't Live Without You

-"Can't Live with You, Can't Live Without You" is a duet between Billy Newton-Davis and Celine Dion, released as a single in July 1989 in Canada.
+"Can't Live with You, Can't Live Without You" is a song recorded as a duet between Billy Newton-Davis and Celine Dion.
+It was released as a single in July 1989 in Canada.
 The song was featured on Newton-Davis' album Spellbound.
-"Can't Live with You, Can't Live Without You" was later included on Dion's Japanese maxi-single "Unison" (1991).
-It was written by Dan Hill who also wrote for Dion "Seduces Me" on her 1996 album Falling into You.
+"Can't Live with You, Can't Live Without You" was later included on Dion's Japanese maxi single "Unison" (1991).
+It was co-written by Dan Hill who also wrote for Dion "Seduces Me" on her 1996 album Falling into You.

 Background

 The "Can't Live with You, Can't Live Without You" music video received a MuchMusic Video Award for Best MOR Video in 1990.

 The song was Dion's second commercial English single after her 1985 "Listen to the Magic Man".
 It reached number 41 on the Canadian Singles Chart and number 12 on the Adult Contemporary Chart.
 In Quebec, it peaked at number 19.

 Dion performed this song during her Unison Tour.